albjerto/moon-landing/README.md

 - DoubleDQNAgent
 - DuelingDQNAgent

 All the agents implement a `BaseAgent`, which contains the basic functions common to all of them.
-DoubleDQNAgent extends FixedDQNAgent.
+Since many of the improvements are also incremental, `FixedDQNAgent` extends `DQNAgent`, and `DoubleDQNAgent` extends `FixedDQNAgent`.

 ### Models ###
 The available models are implemented in the file `models.py`: